-#10: Measure learning, completion, and cost.
+#8: Measure learning, completion and cost.

 Very few institutions consistently measure student learning under the traditional model.
 Almost none measure instructional costs.
-Some may know their pass rates based on final grades, but few have examined whether or not those grades are awarded fairly.
-National statistics show that exit rates from the developmental math sequence are abysmal at most institutions, yet few are changing how they teach, and even fewer are measuring the impact of any changes they try to implement.
-The developmental math community is filled with unproven assumptions and ideas about what works best to improve student success.
+Some may know their "pass" rates based on final grades, but few have examined whether or not those grades are awarded fairly.
+National statistics show that exit rates from math courses are not what they should be at most institutions, yet few are changing how they teach and even fewer are measuring the impact of any changes they try to implement.

 An important element of the Emporium Model is measurement, both initial and ongoing.
-To demonstrate that the Emporium Model increases student learning outcomes, improves students' success rates, and reduces instructional costs, NCAT redesigns measure those three factors in the traditional format and again after the redesign is fully complete.
+To demonstrate that the Emporium Model increases student learning outcomes, improves student success rates and reduces instructional costs, NCAT redesigns measure those three factors in the traditional format and again after the redesign is fully complete.
 As a result, we have hard data that demonstrate conclusively that the Emporium Model accomplishes these three goals.

 Measurement of whether a redesign has in fact met the three aforementioned goals provides clear evidence of the Emporium Model's efficacy for those who are uncertain about whether redesign is a good idea.
-Having data that demonstrate that students learn more math and complete the developmental sequence in greater numbers while costing both students and the institution less is persuasive to both faculty and administrators.
+Having data that demonstrate that students learn more math and complete the course in greater numbers while costing both students and the institution less is persuasive to both faculty and administrators.
 If the data show no change or poor results, it is a clear signal to the redesign team that something is amiss in their implementation.

 Measurement of the three factors needs to be ongoing.
-NCAT has found that over time, the initial learning and completion results after the first term of full implementation have continued to improve at a higher rate.
+NCAT has found that over time the initial learning and completion results after the first term of full implementation have continued to improve at a higher rate.
 The only way to know that such improvements occur and continue-and the only way to know if the results do not continue-is to consistently collect data and analyze the results.
-By assessing student learning outcomes, completion of the developmental sequence rates, and instructional costs each year, the institution can assure all stakeholders that the redesign continues to work as initially conceived and implemented.
+By assessing student learning outcomes, course completion rates and instructional costs each year, the institution can assure all stakeholders that the redesign continues to work as initially conceived and implemented.